Vitiligo: Autoimmune associations

 Vitiligo is sometimes associated with autoimmune and inflammatory diseases such as Hashimoto's thyroiditis, scleroderma, rheumatoid arthritis, type 1 diabetes mellitus, psoriasis, Addison's disease, pernicious anemia, alopecia areata, systemic lupus erythematosus, and celiac disease.

 Among the inflammatory products of NLRP1 are caspase 1 and caspase 7, which activate the inflammatory cytokine interleukin-1β.
 Interleukin-1β and interleukin-18 are expressed at high levels in people with vitiligo.
 In one of the mutations, the amino acid leucine in the NALP1 protein was replaced by histidine (Leu155 → His).
-The original protein and sequence is highly conserved in evolution, and is found in humans, chimpanzee, rhesus monkey, and the bush baby.
+The original protein and sequence are highly conserved in evolution, and are found in humans, chimpanzees, rhesus monkeys, and bush babies.
 Addison's disease (typically an autoimmune destruction of the adrenal glands) may also be seen in individuals with vitiligo.

+Oxidative stress

+Numerous whole-exome sequencing studies have demonstrated that vitiligo is associated with polymorphisms in genes involved in the response to oxidative stress, such as CAT, SOD1, SOD2, SOD3, NFE2L2, HMOX1, GST-M1, or GST-T1, supporting the association of elevated levels of reactive oxygen species in melanocytes with the induction of an autoimmune response.

+Thus, diseases presenting with altered mitochondrial function such as MELAS, Vogt-Koyanagi-Harada syndrome and Kabuki syndrome are associated with increased risk of vitiligo.

+In line with these observations, genetic alterations in mitochondrial DNA (mtDNA) of melanocytes associated with altered mitochondrial function lead to a release of mtDNA that can be detected in the skin of vitiligo patients.
+This mtDNA can be sensed by the cGAS-STING pathway, resulting in pro-inflammatory cytokine and chemokine production promoting the recruitment of cytotoxic CD8+ T cells.
+Mitochondrial antioxidants, NRF2 inhibitors, and TBK1 inhibitors are emerging as potential therapeutic options to block this cascade of events.

 Diagnosis

 An ultraviolet light can be used in the early phase of this disease for identification and to determine the effectiveness of treatment.
 Using a Wood's light, skin will change colour (fluoresce) when it is affected by certain bacteria, fungi, and changes to pigmentation of the skin.